openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 Since OSes in general do not provide a way to get notified of these closures it is not really possible to handle this automatically.
-It is essential that an application deregister the handle from the poll group first.
+It is essential that an application deregisters the handle from the poll group first.

 **Q. How does code using a poll method determine what poll descriptors that method supports?**